kubestellar/kubestellar/environments/dev-env/README.md

         kubectl ws root:my-org:wmw-1
       ```

+    N.B: if your using the `florin` kind edge pcluster created in this example, then you should switch back to the kcp edge context first before executing the command above:

+      ```bash
+        kubectl config use-context shard-main-root
+      ```

-  * Step-1: deploy your workload.
+  * Step-2: deploy your workload.
 For example:

       ```bash
       cat <<EOF | kubectl apply -f -